Liquid4All/on-prem-stack/python_cli/README.md

   --max-num-seqs 600 \
   --max-model-len 32768

-# Run a local checkpoint
+# Run a local checkpoint and expose on port 9001 to avoid conflicts
 liquidai model run-checkpoint \
   --path /path/to/checkpoint \
-  --port 9000 \
+  --port 9001 \
   --gpu-memory-utilization 0.6 \
   --max-num-seqs 600